wrxco/chartbutler/README.md

 - Anonymous HTML scraping method for public files.
 - Premium support via MediaFire API (App ID 42511) or cookies.txt.
 - Automatic extraction of ZIP archives after download.
+- Folder organization based on source, region, and subregion to assist with granular OpenCPN importing.

 ## Requirements
 This script is written in Python 3.6+ and depends on the following packages: